-The staff has said they based the changes on input from the Barbie Collector Advisory Panel, doll dealers and collector interaction at conventions and doll shows where they learned a lot about what Barbie doll collectors would like to see in the future.
+The company says it based the changes on input from the Barbie Collector Advisory Panel, doll dealers and collector interaction at conventions and doll shows, where Barbie doll collectors shared their thoughts about what they would like to see in the future.

 They would like dolls to stay limited in production number yet reasonably available.
 They'd like us to make the collecting hobby more exciting and find innovative ways to feature the beauty of the dolls in packaging.